SteveKGYang/MentalLLaMA/README.md

 The smaller size of this model allows faster inference and easier deployment.

 You can use the MentaLLaMA models in your Python project with the Hugging Face Transformers library.
-Here is a simple example of how to load the model:
+Here is a simple example of how to load the fully fine-tuned model:

 ```python
 from transformers import LlamaTokenizer, LlamaForCausalLM